Tugas Reserve

-On this 4 hectares farm we have planted tugas (Vitex parviflora), langin (Micromelum caudatum), narra (Pterocarpus indicus), teak and other local hardwood trees, mixed with coconut and fruits.
-The hilly portions are being left for natural forest regeneration and wildlife habitat.
+On these 4 hectares of limestone-based soil we have added native tugas/molave (Vitex parviflora), langin (Micromelum caudatum), and narra (Pterocarpus indicus) hardwood trees.
+The area is currently being left for natural forest regeneration and wildlife habitat.

-According to legend Siquijor’s nickname “Isla de Fuegos” (island of fire) came from the glow of fireflies around tugas/molave trees that the Spaniards saw when they first arrived in 1565.
-And the island’s precolonial name ‘Katugasan” supposedly came from the many tugas trees that once upon a time covered the island.
+According to legend Siquijor’s nickname “Isla de Fuegos” (island of fire) comes from the glow of fireflies around tugas/molave trees that the Spaniards saw when they first arrived in 1565.
+The island’s precolonial name “Katugasan” is said to come from the many tugas trees that once covered the island.

 Growing tugas (molave) trees…